 A) Bacterial Prostatitis

 Bacteria ascends to the prostate gland via the urethra

 Urine seeps into prostate tissue

-- Urine examination and culture for bacterial identification
+- Prostate fluid or urine examination and culture for bacterial identification.

 The types of prostatitis are determined and treated accordingly.